Forecasting through deep learning and modal decomposition in two-phase concentric jets: Methodology

 \subsection{Preprocessing data}

-The main interest of using NNs in this work is to show how these \textit{self-learning} models are promising tools to reduce the required computational cost, by predicting the dynamics of a multi-phase flow instead of performing the full direct numerical simulation (DNS), since solving a single-phase flow is computationally much less demanding than solving a multi-phase one (Table \ref{tab: Times}).
-In this paper, we decided to proceed by performing simulations of both the single-phase and the multi-phase flow, to try to predict the dynamics of the latter.
-Even if we have performed two simulations (single-phase and multi-phase), we only use around half of the data as training (Table \ref{tab:ML3}).
-Then, we have reduced the computational cost because to perform a simulation, with half of the samples, on both single-phase and multi-phase flow is less computationally demanding than performing a full simulation, with the total number of samples, on the multi-phase flow.
+The main interest of using NNs in this work is to show how these \textit{self-learning} models are promising tools to reduce the required computational cost, by predicting the dynamics of a two-phase flow instead of performing the full direct numerical simulation (DNS), since solving a single-phase flow is computationally much less demanding than solving a two-phase one (Table \ref{tab: Times}).
+In this paper, we decided to proceed by performing simulations of both the single-phase and the two-phase flow, to try to predict the dynamics of the latter.
+Even if we have performed two simulations (single-phase and two-phase), we only use around half of the data as training (Table \ref{tab:ML3}).
+Then, we have reduced the computational cost because to perform a simulation, with half of the samples, on both single-phase and two-phase flow is less computationally demanding than performing a full simulation, with the total number of samples, on the two-phase flow.
 The reason behind performing a HODMD reconstruction to these data sets is to show, how this reduction in the complexity of the flow dynamics has also simplified the training of the NNs, and therefore, improving predictions.

-In this sense, in order to simplify the NN training, and thus its computational time, we subtract the single-phase flow from the multi-phase one, both in the original and reconstructed data sets.
+In this sense, in order to simplify the NN training, and thus its computational time, we subtract the single-phase flow from the two-phase one, both in the original and reconstructed data sets.
 This is represented in Tables \ref{tab: train_cases_simple_geometry} and \ref{tab: train_cases_modified_geometry}, and Figure \ref{fig: methodology} at step $3$.
 These eight new data sets are the ones used to train, validate and test both NNs: RNN and CNN (Sec. \ref{sec: Neural Networks}).

 As detailed in Section \ref{sec: hodmd} there is no difference between the spatial dimension of the original and reconstructed data sets.
 In this work this dimension is $(100 \times 200 \times 1)$, and after traversing the second dimension with step 2 we obtain a square shape $(100 \times 100 \times 1)$, for each snapshot.
 Therefore, data sets listed in Tables \ref{tab: train_cases_simple_geometry} and \ref{tab: train_cases_modified_geometry}, which are the ones used for training, validation and testing, have the same spatial dimension.
 In this meaning there is no need to develop a different deep learning architecture for each case (original and reconstructed).
 We can simply design one for both of them.